appacademy/graduated-job_seeker-program/projects/bench_bnb_redux/README.md

 ### Step Seven: Wash, Rinse, Redux
 Congratulations!
 You just built out the foundation of your redux state management and its' first piece of reduced frontend state.

 Follow this same order of operations to build out the ```session_errors_reducer``` and your errors slice of state, the benches slice of state, then eventually the ui slice of state incorporating the GoogleMapsAPI.

+_**NB:** things will get a little more complicated when it comes to managing the ui slice of state.
+It's definitely recommended you use the original project instructions to help you through that phase._

 Remember: this app will not function properly until redux is fully rebuilt.
 Use ```getState()``` on the window to keep track of your state shape as you're building until you can interact with the app again.